 Your people breath a lot of oxygen.
 Huge amounts.
 The main method of creating oxygen involves burning algae, a substance which seems common when you get started... but as your rate of consumption increases, you'll suddenly find you've run out.
 This scales with the number of people in your base, obviously, which means as your base expands oxygen becomes more of a pressure.

 1) Technology.
 Since this highlights a smoothly-functioning base, you'd expect this to be a "set up oxygen with your algae, then research a replacement while you can still run smoothly".
 However, the technological solutions are pretty rough.
 One involves inefficiently burning a rare resource (slime) to get algae.
 Another involves burning a limited resource (water) to directly get oxygen.
 Another involves generating large amounts of poison oxygen, then converting it into regular oxygen.
-Of the three, only the last is a permanent solution: the other two are interesting ways to get you to use the world in a new way, but they're... not very good.
+These are all a bit complex and wonky, but that's part of the fun.

 2) World-centric: there are slime/algae-rich biomes.
 Most bases start with one nearby.
 However, there is no biome which actually generates algae or oxygen, so those locations will get mined out.
 Technology levels unlock more options, but they feel anemic.
 There are areas of the map which have oxygen in them, but none have enough oxygen to matter.
 There are special stones which emit oxygen, but it seems they are never fully contained, so within a few days they have all burned out everywhere in the world.